mcuadros/dockership/documentation/scaffolding_strategies.md

 Scaffolding Strategies
 ======================

+This document describes the different possibilities to define the scaffolding of applications to be used with Dockership.

-**Dockership** suggests self-contained repositories, this means that every repository to be deploy should contain his Dockerfile, another techniques could be used as we explain in this document.
+The easiest strategy for working with Dockership is to use self-contained repositiories: every repository to be deployed should contain his Dockerfile.
+Alternatively, the Dockefiles of the different applications of a company can be centralized in a single repository.

 ## Self-contained Repositories